FEBA publishes two EU "position papers" on the implementation of FEAD and food donation

 Arla donates baby food to The Belgian Federation of Food Banks

-Handball championship donates to food banks
+Handball world championship donates to food banks

 On January 24th the EU Parliament's committee voted in favor of new regulations to reduce food waste among member states!